Anterior Cruciate Ligament Injury

 Post-operative process

-The hospital stay after surgery is 1-3 days.
-It is possible to stand up with the help of crutches after the effect of anesthesia wears off.
-The rehabilitation program to be applied to the patient is tailored to the patient, depending on the procedures performed.
-The tissue taken from the patient's leg does not cause disruption in daily or sports activities.
+Hospitalization post-surgery ranges from 1 to 3 days.
+Patients are able to ambulate with the aid of crutches once the effects of anesthesia diminish.
+The rehabilitation program is tailored to the individual based on the specific procedures performed.
+The autograft harvested from the patient's own body does not impede daily activities or sports participation.

 Contact Us